KeepFloyding/keepfloyding.github.io/_posts/2019-06-19-test-cython.md

 python setup.py build_ext --inplace
 {% endhighlight %}

 Running the cython code speeds things up to around 9 s.

+# Numpising (or whatever the verb would be to make something numpy readable)

 Just from looking at the code above, you can see some serious bottlenecks.
 For scientific computing, the use of for loops is generally discouraged due slow performance.
 As such, let's see how the time compares when we convert the for loops to numpy array operations.
 For this case all we had to do was change the functions to accept numpy arrays:

 {% highlight python %}
 # A complicated calculation that we need to perform several times